demisto/content/Packs/CommonScripts/Scripts/GenerateAsBuiltConfiguration/README.md

-A JSON file is generated that can be downloaded and used to generate the As-Built document for Cortex XSOAR.
+Generate a JSON file that can be downloaded and used to create the As-Built document for Cortex XSOAR.

 ## Script Data